Riot supporters in short supply at candlelight vigil for Jan 6 arrestees

 A small group huddled around an American flag singing the National Anthem, God Bless America, and other songs in between short addresses from speakers, including the mother of Ashli Babbitt, the woman killed by a Capitol Police officer as she attempted to breach a security barricade and storm the House chamber with lawmakers still inside.

-Away from the main group, a few attendees with less scruples about addressing the media directly found themselves interviewed by the growing scrum of journalists, which by the time the event was in full swing outnumbered the actual demonstration’s attendance three-to-one.
+Away from the main group, a few attendees with less scruples about addressing the media directly found themselves interviewed by the growing scrum of journalists, which by the time the event was in full swing outnumbered the actual demonstration’s attendance by close to three-to-one.

-A camera crew from The Daily Show gathered around correspondent Jordan Klepper as he attempted to beguile a man identified only as “John” who repeatedly insisted that the vast majority of those around the Capitol on 6 Januarywere peaceful protesters, while adding that Trump supporters would have brought greater numbers of weapons had the riot been a true insurrection.
+A camera crew from The Daily Show gathered around correspondent Jordan Klepper as he attempted to beguile a man identified only as “John” who repeatedly insisted that the vast majority of those around the Capitol on 6 January were peaceful protesters, while adding that Trump supporters would have brought greater numbers of weapons had the riot been a true insurrection.

 Others among the crowd included well-known journalists on the right-wing political reporting beat, including CNN’s Elle Reeve, whose coverage of the 2017 Unite the Right rally in Charlottesville was widely praised and revealed some of the extreme views of the crowd.